acme92/SCJ-TD-FD/README.md

 5. Lines containing the genome name should not end with '|' or ')'.
 6. Any line that is a comment should start with a '#'.
 7. For -d and -s, the input file should contain exactly two genomes, both having the same set of gene families.
-8. For -m, the input file should have at least two genomes.
+8. For -m, the input file should have at least two genomes and all genomes should have the same set of gene families.

 Example:
 Genome 1: